 Exception Request process: Student academic appointment policy exception requests to the 50% appointment maximum while school is in session must be sent via email to Wendy Winkler, Chief of Staff and Assistant Vice Chancellor/Director, Student Financial Support.
 The letter request should be on department letterhead, include a strong justification for the exception, the percentage and duration of the appointment, appointment payroll title(s), plus approval from the program director and student's faculty adviser.
 The request will be reviewed and if approved, the letter will be converted to PDF format, returned to the program who should attach the approved letter to the HR SRS ticket requesting the payroll appointment increase.

 - Unless prohibited by the funding source, departments that appoint graduate students in student academic titles (see table below) at 25%-50% time for an entire quarter or have the dollar equivalent (e.g. 50% appointment for half the quarter) are required to pay their tuition and fees from the funding source(s) that pays the student's stipend.
 If the appointment is split between two or more funding sources, the fee remission will be split in the same manner.
 The combination of student academic appointments must equal 25%-50% to be eligible for fee remission.
 Read the fee remission policy.

 - The student academic appointment must be effective within the first week of instruction in the quarter for which fees are paid.

 - In rare cases, a student may have a fellowship that pays fees and tuition, but may still hold a student academic appointment.
-Notify the Graduate Division if this situation occurs.
+Notify Wendy Winkler in the Graduate Division if this situation occurs.

 - Students on filing fee are NOT eligible for student academic appointments.